checkrd

 Cloudflare Workers

-Run Checkrd at the edge — policy enforcement in workerd with sub-millisecond overhead.
+Run Checkrd at the edge with policy enforcement in workerd at sub-millisecond overhead.

 Cloudflare Workers